North Coast railway line, New South Wales: Freight services

 When the Main North Line was closed north of Armidale in 1988, super-freighters to Brisbane began using the North Coast Line, operated by the State Rail Authority, then National Rail.
-Today, freight services on the North Coast Line are operated by Pacific National and SCT Logistics.
+Today, freight services on the North Coast Line are operated by Pacific National, Aurizon, Qube Holdings and SCT Logistics.
 These superfreighters do not serve any of the towns they pass through - in the government railways era, there would be regular freight services to towns such as Kempsey, Grafton and Casino.

-The only freight train that regularly services the North Coast Line is a cement and sugar train for Grafton, Operated by Pacific National.
+The only freight train that regularly services the North Coast Line is a cement and sugar train for Grafton, and is operated by Pacific National.

-Improvement Works
+Improvement works

 The North Coast Line has significant curvature, equivalent to turning through 150 circles – 75.5 to the right and 74.5 to the left heading north, the difference of one circle due to the Cougal Spiral in the Border Ranges.
 Of course the curves are unevenly distributed meaning that maximum speeds change hundreds of times usually within the range of 60 km/h and 115 km/h for freight trains.

 The Australian Rail Track Corporation has recently resleepered the track with concrete sleepers, upgraded the signals and installed new loops to increase efficiency.
 In mid-2011 they eased about 58 sections of curves on the line, increasing line speed for the XPT and freight trains.
 The curve easing was done without land purchases, so the track changes would be minor, staying within the existing corridor.